 by David Rickabaugh

 You’ve recently experienced a major change in your external circumstances – possibly the loss of a job, a change in your organization or life, or perhaps the loss of a relationship or a loved one – and you are in the middle of the process to adapt to that change.
-Learning how to navigate this process is important, because approaching it well can shorten the duration of the process and decrease the severity of the negative impact you experience.
+Learning how to navigate this career transition process is important, because approaching it well can shorten the duration of the process and decrease the severity of the negative impact you experience.
 Think of this process as more of a marathon than a sprint.

 William Bridge’s Transitions Theory can help.
-This model explains how humans adapt to change.
+This career transition model explains how humans adapt to change.
 Bridges defines Change as an alteration in your external circumstances, and it most often happens fast.
 Transitions, on the other hand, are about your internal experience as you move through life, often marked by major milestones.

 Moving through the transitions required to adapt to change involves 3 phases: